peteroupc/classic-wallpaper/docs/uielements.md

 [^23]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.
 For an example of an animation in the form of a single image file, see Herman Rodent, "Animation in Win32", Microsoft Developer Network, Feb.
 1, 1994.

 [^24]: For example, an image can be drawn with four variations in width and height: 32 &times; 32, 40 &times; 40, 32 &times; 24, and 32 &times; 16 pixels.
 Multiple sizes and vector versions of a graphic are useful for several reasons, including:<br>(1) to accommodate different display modes and pixel densities;<br>(2) to render parts of the graphic more crisply, especially if their [**smallest feature would measure less than twice the spacing between pixels**](http://rastertragedy.com/RTRCh1.htm).<br>They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
-Indeed, even 16-&times;-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and 1-unit-thick line segments.
+Indeed, even 16-&times;-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and simple line segments.

 [^24a]: Suggested to me by a Reddit community.